 AA/EOI Notice.
-Clayton State University is an equal employment, equal access, and equal educational opportunity and affirmative action institution.
-It is the policy of the University to recruit, hire, train, promote and educate persons without regard to race, color, national or ethnical origin, age, disability, gender, religion, sexual orientation, gender identity or veteran status as required by applicable state and federal laws (including Title VI, Title VII, Title IX, Sections 503, and 504, AREA, ADA, E.O.
+Clayton State University ("CSU") is an equal employment, equal access, and equal educational opportunity and affirmative action institution.
+It is the policy of the University to recruit, hire, train, promote and educate persons without regard to race, color, national or ethnical origin, age, disability, gender, religion, sexual orientation, gender identity or veteran status as required by applicable state and federal laws (including Title VI, Title VII, Title IX, Sections 503, and 504, ADEA, ADA, E.O.
 11246, and Rev. Proc.
 75-50).
-Clayton State University is an Affirmative Action/Equal Opportunity Institution.
-For questions or more detailed information regarding this policy please contact the Clayton State University Office of Human Resources at (678) 466-4230.
+CSU is an Affirmative Action/Equal Opportunity Institution.
+CSU will not tolerate sexual misconduct, which is prohibited and which includes, but is not limited to, domestic violence, dating violence, sexual assault, sexual exploitation, sexual harassment, and stalking.
+For questions or more detailed information or to submit a complaint regarding this policy, including Title IX, please contact the CSU Department of Human Resources at (678) 466-4230.
 Individuals requiring disability related accommodations for participation in any event or to obtain print materials in an alternative format, please contact the Disability Resource Center at: (678) 466-5445.